Services & Programs

 Better At Home

-In partnership with United Way Victoria, SVSS helps clients access support through Better At Home, a program that provides adults over 65 years with non-medical needs such as light housekeeping and other volunteer services.
+In partnership with United Way BC, SVSS helps clients access non-medical support through Better At Home, a program that provides adults over 65 years with non-medical needs such as light housekeeping and other volunteer services.

 Macular Degeneration Support Group

-The Macular Degeneration Support Group meets monthly and offers visually impaired clients an opportunity to enjoy guest presentations, refreshments and socializing.
+The Macular Degeneration/ Low Vision Group (AMD) meets monthly (except in August and July) on the third Wednesday of each month.
+AMD offers visually impaired clients an opportunity to enjoy guest presentations, refreshments and socializing.

 Community Information & Referral